-The Everett Public Schools KIT (Kids In Transition) program implements the McKinney-Vento Homeless Education Act.
+The Everett Public Schools Kids in Transition (KIT) program implements the McKinney-Vento Homeless Education Act.

-The Kids in Transition, or KIT, program supports students who qualify as homeless under federal McKinney-Vento legislation.
+KIT supports students who qualify as homeless under federal McKinney-Vento legislation.
 Students who lack a fixed, regular, and adequate nighttime residence may qualify.
-The Kids in Transition program works to eliminate barriers to students’ academic success and extra-curricular participation.
+KIT works to eliminate barriers to students’ academic success and extra-curricular participation.
 We ensure homeless students have school supplies and provide tutoring or facilitate student participation in extended day or summer school classes.
-We help students participate in activities such as sports or clubs by paying required fees.
+We help students participate in activities such as sports or clubs by paying the required fees.
 KIT provides transportation for eligible students to maintain school stability, as long as the commute is feasible.
-Last year, Everett Public Schools served over 1,250 homeless students at some time during the school year.
-For more information, please contact Amy Perusse at 425-385-4032.
+Last year, Everett Public Schools served over 1,100 homeless students at some time during the school year.
+For more information, please contact Amy Perusse at the KIT office at 425-385-4032.